pwnjoshi/clarity-legal/PROJECT_DOCUMENTATION.md

 ---

-**Project Status**: ✅ COMPLETE & PRODUCTION-READY
+**Project Status**: ✅ COMPLETE & PRODUCTION-READY (v2.0.0)

 This documentation represents the complete development journey and current state of the Clarity Legal application.
-All core features are implemented and tested.
+All core features are implemented, tested, and enhanced with major new AI-powered capabilities including chat assistant, research panel, document comparison, and a modern professional interface.